sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 14
 ### Summary
 I typed in my name for the argument variable.
 I typed in few words more.
 It worked!!
+# 2017-02-24
+## LPTHW: Exercise 15
+### Summary
+I typed in the file name which I want to open in the python.
+It read it to me.
+I love using "raw_input" !!!